Kwantigon/DataSpecificationNavigator/README.md

 The docker-compose.yml specifies mapping of `host.docker.internal` to `host-gateway`.
 On Linux it means `host.docker.internal` address is likely mapped to 172.17.0.1

 If Ollama is listening on 127.0.0.1:11434, then the backend *WILL NOT* be able to connect to it.
 Make sure Ollama listens on the correct address.
-There should be an environmental variable for Ollama that sets the address.

 **SSH tunneling to Ollama**